We have 40 conservation areas covering around 50 per cent of the borough.

 Do I need permission to carry out work on a property in a conservation area?

-If you want to make alterations to, or demolish, a property in a conservation area, you will typically need planning permission first.
+To make alterations to, or demolish, a property in a conservation area, you will usually need planning permission first.

-In many of our conservation areas Article 4 directions are in place which remove permitted development rights.
+In many of our conservation areas Article 4 directions are in place.
+These remove permitted development rights.

 You must give us 6 weeks’ notice before any tree work is carried out in a conservation area.
 This applies to any tree with a trunk diameter of more than 75mm at a height of 1.5 metres.